ejaxon/ejaxon.github.io/reading.md

 34. On Writing Well.
 William Zinsser. #my2019reading
 35. Help, Thanks, Wow: The Three Essential Prayers.
 Anne Lamott (@ANNELAMOTT). #my2019reading
 36. The Angel's Game.
 Carlos Ruiz Zafón. #my2019reading
-37. The Prisonder of Heaven.
+37. The Prisoner of Heaven.
 Carlos Ruiz Zafón. #my2019reading
 38. The Woman Suffrage Movement in America: A Reassessment.
 Corrine M. McConnaughy (@cmMcConnaughy). #my2019reading
 39. A Colony in a Nation.
 Chris Hayes (@chrislhayes). #my2019reading
-40. #my2019reading
+40. Rules for Radicals: A Practical Primer for Realistic Radicals.
+Saul Alinsky. #my2019reading
-41. #my2019reading
+41. Our Declaration: A Reading of the Declaration of Independence in Defense of Equality.
+Danielle Allen (@dsallentess) #my2019reading
 42. #my2019reading
 43. #my2019reading
 44. #my2019reading